iterative/dvc.org/content/docs/start/experiments.md

 Now let's do some more experimentation.

-DVC allows to update the parameters defined in the pipeline without modifying the files manually.
+DVC allows to update the parameters defined in the project without modifying the files manually.
 We use this feature to set the convolutional units in `train.py`.

 ```dvc